sagemath/trac_to_gh/Issue 2847.md

 # Issue 2847: [with patch, needs review] more speedups to cyclotomic polynomials

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2847

 Original creator: robertwb